Skip to content

 --annotation_names val

-We will further sub-sample the dataset, and covert everything into the final LLaVa format.
+We will further sub-sample the dataset, and convert the results into the final LLaVa format.

 python toolbox/data_preprocess.py --input_file /path/to/PhysicalAI-Spatial-Intelligence-Warehouse/train.json --output_file /path/to/PhysicalAI-Spatial-Intelligence-Warehouse/train_llava.json